Next Stop: Paradise

 I had just bought two books, mainly to look smarter than what my age made me seem.
 I was looking for someone with whom to engage in stimulating conversation and had been told to come here.

 Time went by, but the increasingly-crowded café was doing little to match my expectations.
-Even straining my ears, I found it almost ...Read more
+Even straining my ears, I ...Read more

 Playing God